GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/audio-room.md

 var currentUser: User?
 ```

-You might have caught that in order to save the current user you are accessing a `UnsecureUserRepository` object.
+You might have caught that to save the current user you are accessing a `UnsecureUserRepository` object.
 We didn't discuss this yet, but we implemented a convenience class for this.
 The full code can be found [here](https://github.com/GetStream/stream-video-ios-examples/blob/main/AudioRooms/AudioRooms/LocalStorage.swift), so please create a new Swift file, call it `LocalStorage` and copy the code from the file there.

 :::warning
 It is also mentioned in the source code, but in a production app you should not save user-sensitive data in `UserDefaults`.
 For the sake of this guide and because we are using hard-coded credentials anyways we went that route, but in a production app, you should treat your user data with a very high sense of privacy.